GeNeLa/M2HO/README.md

-# Mobicom24-M2HO-artifact

-> \[MobiCom'24\] M2HO: Mitigating the Adverse Effects of 5G Handovers on TCP
+# M2HO: Mitigating the Adverse Effects of 5G Handovers on TCP

-This repository contains the dataset and scripts from MobiCom'24 paper, [_M2HO_: Mitigating the Adverse Effects of 5G Handovers on TCP](https://www.sigmobile.org/mobicom/2024/).
+This repository contains 5G measurement dataset and scripts.
+More details can be found in [_M2HO_: Mitigating the Adverse Effects of 5G Handovers on TCP](https://www.sigmobile.org/mobicom/2024/), MobiCom'24.

 ## Dataset